 Remote CART (Communication Access Real-time Translation) services provide instantaneous translation of speech to text with less than a two-second delay.
 A CART writer can listen remotely and transcribe an instructor's lecture verbatim, allowing students to read the text in real time on a computer in the classroom.

-A captioning professional can be provided for large events, like graduation and sporting events, to transcribe all audio.
+A captioning professional can be provided for large events, like graduations, to transcribe the audio.
 Captions are then displayed on a video screen so the audience can follow along live.

 Remote Text Interpreting: